-- ☐ Rhetoric and Written Communication: making and analyzing arguments.
-Developed in Muir College Writing classes. - □ Deductive Reasoning: understanding general principles and applying them to specific phenomena.
-Developed in math and natural sciences GE courses. - Quantitative and Scientific Literacy: knowing how science and mathematics work to support claims.
-Developed in math and natural sciences GE courses. - ☐ Inductive Reasoning: developing observational theories of complex phenomena and testing them with data.
-Developed in social sciences GE courses. - ☐ Critical Thinking: analyzing complex works through comparison, reflection, discussion, and writing.
-Developed in Muir Writing, social sciences, humanities, and fine arts courses. - ☐ Information Literacy: learning to critically identify and evaluate sources and use them to support or challenge ideas.
-Developed in Muir Writing, social sciences, humanities, and fine arts courses. - □ Cultural Fluency: learning to understand how cultures and communication styles shared by people both within your own culture and outside of it.
+- Rhetoric and Written Communication: making and analyzing arguments.
+Developed in Muir College Writing classes. - Deductive Reasoning: understanding general principles and applying them to specific phenomena.
+Developed in math and natural sciences GE courses. - Quantitative and Scientific Literacy: knowing howscience and mathematics work to support claims.
+Developed in math and

+- ☐ Inductive Reasoning: developing observational theories of complex phenomena and testing them with data.
+Developed in social sciences GE courses. - Critical Thinking: analyzing complex works through comparison, reflection, discussion, and writing.
+Developed inMuir Writing, social sciences, humanities, and fine arts courses. - Information Literacy: learning to critically identify and evaluate sources and use them to support or challenge ideas.
+Developed in

+Cultural Fluency: learning to understand how cultures and communication styles shared by people - both within your own culture and outside of it.
 Developed in foreign language, humanities, and fine arts courses, as well as in courses taken for the Requirement in Diversity, Equity, and Inclusion.